ncase/anxiety/scenes/act2.md

 publish("act2",["dum",3]);
 ```

-a: Gotta catch 'em all!
+a: Gotta Catch 'Em All!™

 (#act2-preamble-end)